 Understanding sudden changes of plan in game development Being an Indie developer has it’s advantages, I wrote the 180 page game book all by myself, and all artwork was licensed from independent artists.
 The deadline was originally set to Q1 2020 which means the game was going to debut at some point in January 2020.
-However, some factors made me change my mind, and I decided to release the game early.
-By early, it doesn’t mean rushed or unfinished.
-It means less content than planned.
+However, some factors made me change my mind and I decided to release the game early.
+By early, it doesn’t mean rushed or unfinished, it means less content than originally planned.

 Everything comes at a cost In my case, as an Indie developer that’s been in the tabletop industry for roughly a year and half.
 I realized something, it’s not about how many pages a game book has, but its content.
 New Horizon, is a complete experience as it is.
 The game’s current index page is displayed below.
 Originally the game was going to have 224 pages, with a retail price of $14.99.
 Keeping in mind those 44 pages would be entirely dedicated to the fourth chapter.
 But the game already felt very much complete, and the fourth chapter felt like a cheeseburger too many.
 It leaves you wanting more, but in the good sense of the word.